 Endurance is the ability to do a repetitive activity without undue fatigue.
 We use several techniques, including Every Minute ON The Minute (EMOM) training, steady-state exercise, distance walking lunges, and high-intensity interval training.

 EMOM training is setting a timer to beep every minute.
-At the start of the minute, you do a set of an exercise, for example, ten goblet squats, and whatever time left in the minute is your rest period.
+At the start of the minute, you do a set of an exercise, for example, ten goblet squats, and whatever time is left in the minute is your rest period.
 You might start with 5 minutes of a movement which would mean five sets.
 Each week you add a set that will build your work capacity and, therefore, your endurance.
 We use this in our strength training approach to build strength and endurance, essential for any long-duration activity like backpacking.

 Steady-state training is more prolonged, sustained sub-maximal work such as jogging or cycling.
 To train for backpacking, our preferred method of steady-state exercise is ruck marching which is hiking or walking with a heavy pack.
 Ruck marching is the most sport-specific method to condition your body to carry the load.
 With ruck marching, you can increase the load you move, the time you march, the speed you train, and the terrain you hike on to vary the workload.